lakshmireddy-77/docker/README.md

 docker run entry:v1
-it continously running on foreground docker ps -a we can overrides the CMD command
+it continously running on foreground docker ps -a we can overrides the CMD instrcutions we can't override the entrypoint instrcutions, if we try it will over rides docker run entry:v1 ping facebook.com
+# to see th erros/full info
+docker ps -a --no-trunc
+"ping google.com ping facebook.com"  ---o/p for entrypont